 The graduate program in the Philosophy Department offers a wide range of courses in various traditions of philosophy, with strengths and a well-established reputation in the history of philosophy, ethics, metaphysics, epistemology, and philosophy of art, as well as other central topics.
 The Department offers combined programs with the Classics and Psychology Departments.

 Overview of Requirements for the Ph.D.
 Degree

 In the first two years all students must complete a total of twelve term courses.
 The First Year Seminar, Philosophy 705a, must be taken by all students in their first year.
 Graduate courses are grouped as follows:

 (1) metaphysics, theory of knowledge, philosophy of mind, philosophy of language, philosophy of science.

 (2) ethics, aesthetics, philosophy of religion, political philosophy, philosophy of law, and theory of value.

 (3) history of philosophy.

-No more than six and no fewer than two courses may be taken in each group.
-A course in logic must also be taken, although on the basis of previous work a student may petition to have this requirement waived.
+No more than six of the twelve and no fewer than two courses may be taken in each group.

 Students in Philosophy will teach in the third and fourth (and possibly sixth) years.
 They must have teaching experience in at least two distribution areas.

 Approval of the dissertation prospectus is expected by the end of the sixth term.
 Upon completion of all predissertation requirements, including the prospectus, students are admitted to candidacy for the Ph.D.
 Admission candidacy, which must take place by the end of the third year of study.
 The norm for completion of the Ph.D. degree is five to six years.